-How to get your vehicle unstuck from the snow
+How to get your vehicle unstuck in snow

 Oh, Yay I’m So Happy I Got Stuck In The Snow…said no one EVER!
-Here are some tips on how to get your vehicle unstuck from snow.
+Here are some tips on how to get your vehicle unstuck in snow.

 It’s definitely easier said than done most of the time, especially if it’s a typical Wyoming day where the freezing wind is blowing so hard.
 You’re not sure if it’s actually snowing or just blowing the already fallen snow onto your face for a free ice exfoliation.
 Snow tires/studded tires are going to make the biggest difference for winter driving.

 Turn off Traction Control

 One of the first things you should try to get your vehicle unstuck in snow is to turn off the traction control.
 You may need to push the traction control button and hold it for a couple of seconds or push twice depending on the manufacturer (check the owners manual, probably still in your glovebox for how to do this).
 This may seem like a backward step but it’s not.
 Traction control can reduce the power to the wheel, when you may need more.

 Also, check the tailpipe(s) of the exhaust.
 Make sure it isn’t piled up with snow causing fumes to back up into the vehicle.